StuWatson/propawhat/README.md

 ## Configuration
 `config.json` allows you to configure the paramters of the script
-- `api` is the url from which to retrieve the phone numbers
+- `url` is the url from which to retrieve the phone numbers
 - `messages` is a list of message content texts that are chosen at random for each message
 - `wait_time` is how long to wait before sending message after opening Whatsapp Web (random +- 2s)
 - `tab_close` boolean, whether or not to close the tab after sending
 - `close_time` how long to wait after sending before closing the tab (random +- 2s)
+- `number_refresh_wait` how long to wait after clicking refresh number.
+You may have to increase this during high traffic/DDoS
+- `page_load_wait_time` how long to wait for CloudFlare bot detection when first hitting numbers web page

 ## Current Limitations -